daredevilgeek/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 34: February 18, 2017

+**Today's Progress**: Javascript - finally found out what JSON is!

+**Thoughts:** Really not good at making this a priority!
+Need to clean out the study and make better schedules for my day.

 ### Day 33: February 15, 2017

 **Today's Progress**: Practicing my skills with the Unix Shell.